squaresapp/WebfeedExampleServer/readme.md

-# HTML Feed Example Server
+# Webfeed Example Server

-This repository contains a Node.JS server that can be used for HTML Feed reader apps to test out the process of subscribing to new HTML Feeds, and polling them for updates.
+This repository contains a Node.JS server that can be used for Webfeed reader apps to test out the process of subscribing to new Webfeeds, and polling them for updates.

 ## Setup Instructions